adestefa/machine-learning-in-c/README.md

 This yields good results with one million training cycles:

 ![Image](imgs/img.png)

+Although we are not exactly at 1, we are very close and can use above and below .5 to calculate the answer from the model output.

 One challenge is an XOR gate which can not be modeled with a single neuron alone.
 We need to design an architecture to reuse our neuron and build a small neural network to increase the processing power and compose our gates to do work together.